-- TMU Graduate Student Grant; \$90 per credit hour for students in the residential Master of Arts in Theology Program. - TMU Online Master's Scholarship; \$1,000 per year (\$500 per semester) for full-time (9+ hours/semester) students in an Online Graduate Program. - TMU Pioneer Scholarship; \$125 per 3 hour class (up to \$500 per semester) for students in the Online Master of Arts in Theology Program, the Master of Business Administration Program, the Master of Science in Biology Program or the Master of Education Program, who initially enrolled in the program in the very first semester the program was offered.
+- TMU Graduate Student Grant; \$90 per credit hour for students in the online or residential Master of Arts in Theology Program. - TMU Online Master's Scholarship; \$1,000 per year (\$500 per semester) for full-time (9+ hours/semester) students in an Online Graduate Program. - TMU Pioneer Scholarship; \$125 per 3 hour class (up to \$500 per semester) for students in the Online Master of Arts in Theology Program, the Master of Business Administration Program, the Master of Science in Biology Program, the Master of Arts in Professional Counseling Program, or the Master of Education Program, who initially enrolled in the program in the very first semester the program was offered.